 When I was young, around 9 or so, my parents got a Texas Instruments computer that I immediately laid claim to.
 I started out by playing Pac Man and a car racing game called A-Maze-ing.
 Back then, games came on clunky cartridges that were a little bigger than cassette tapes. (“Cassette tape?
 What’s that?”)
 I loved playing those games, but I loved typing even more.
-I then got a subscription to a kids computer magazine that featured a different programming concept each month, so I began learning to program using BASIC.
-I would diligently type out lines and lines of code that took me about 45 minutes to write out to create “Mr Bojangles.”
-Mr Bojangles was a block-figure that changed color and would “dance.”
+I then got a subscription to a kids’ computer magazine that featured a different programming concept each month, so I began learning to program using BASIC.
+I would diligently type out lines and lines of code that took me about 45 minutes to create “Mr. Bojangles.”
+Mr. Bojangles was a block-figure that changed color and would “dance.”
 I quickly learned how to manipulate and change the colors and movements, eventually moving on to other concepts.
 (I did a quick search online and turned up this and this.
 If it looks familiar to you, or you understand everything I’m talking about… congratulations!
 You’re an old Gen-Xer like me.)

 Do you remember the first days of the internet and email?
 I do.
 My first email was through Juno, and I can tell you the very first time I encountered “the internet.”
 It’s an amusing story.
-I used to hang out with a bunch of guys who were a few years older than me.
+I used to hang out with a bunch of guys who were a few years older than me, when I was around eighteen.
 They were my introduction to the X-Files (we used to gather to watch it every Friday), to the board game Axis and Allies, and Call of Cthulhu.
 If you don’t know what CoC is, think Dungeons and Dragons, but nerdier. *smile* I’ll bet you’d have never guessed that I used to spend weekends playing dorky games and geeking out to X-Files with a bunch of guys.
 I did.
 I did, indeed.
 And I loved it.
 (We also used to drink and party a lot in between, so there’s that.)
 Anyway.
 My introduction to the internet was when one of the guys got internet (dial up!) and AOL.
-The first time I ever got online was to play Call of Cthulhu in a gaming chatroom on AOL.
+The very first time I got online was to play Call of Cthulhu in a gaming chatroom on AOL.

 Yup.
 Let that sink in for a moment.